Giving All Your Great Content to Google for Free is Suicide

 Creating “great content” all day to feed Google and hope some traffic will trickle down to you is naive.

-In most cases you end up getting informational queries that is just searchers who want to get something from you for free
+In most cases you end up getting informational queries.
+Searchers who want to get something from you for free:

 - your free advice